abundis29/rn-mobile/README.md

  IOS:  `Xcode or developer tools`
  ANDROID:  `Android Studio`

+### `npm run setup`

+If it fails the first time, run it twice 💔

+## Available Scripts 📝

+In the project directory, you can run:

 ### `npm run ios`

 ### `npm run android`

-If it fails the first time, run it twice 💔

 ### ``